andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-1.md

 choices, and `Div` represents a contravariant merger between different consumers.
 It makes more clear the duality between product types and sum types.

-We can assemble our `Customer` schema using contravariant combinators like `decide` and `divided`, in a way that looks a lot like our parser schema:
+We can assemble our `Customer` schema, in a way that looks a lot like our parser
+schema:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/functor-structures/serialize.hs#L87-L102